 This annual award identifies and recognizes the outstanding contributions of a Loadmaster for sustained excellence to include superior contributions supporting and promoting the loadmaster profession.
 A message announcing the upcoming award will normally be sent approximately 1 December of each year to those units or organizations within the Professional Loadmaster Association.

 Any Professional Loadmaster Association (PLA) member in good standing may nominate another Loadmaster for outstanding performance.
 No individual can nominate himself or herself.
 Each nomination package will be routed through local chapter’s Awards and Recognition POC.
-In the event the Loadmaster being nominated is not near a local chapter, it may be sent directly to Kyle Disney at firstname.lastname@example.org.
+In the event the Loadmaster being nominated is not near a local chapter, it may be sent directly to Trevor Smith at firstname.lastname@example.org.

 The award period is one year, 1 January to 31 December.
 Nominations are due no later than 31 March after the closing of the award period.
 There are four award Categories: Airman, NCO, SNCO, and Civilian.
 Any Loadmaster working as a loadmaster during the recognition period is eligible.
 The nominee may be Navy, Marine, and Air Force on Active duty, Reserve, or Guard status.
 This also includes civilians that fly and are performing Loadmasters duties.

 Nominees must meet acceptable standards of behavior during the entire eligibility period and meet the eligibility criteria at time of nomination.
 The justification must emphasize the nominee’s specific contributions and results in promoting the Loadmaster profession.
 Selection must be based on the most deserving that demonstrates character, integrity and epitomizes the image of a flying professional Loadmaster.

 The type of award is either a plaque, statue, paperweight, certificate, money, coin or as recommended by the Nomination committee and approved by the Executive Committee.